TalaoDAO/credible/docs/talao_interaction_protocol.md

 }
 ```

-## Wallet implementation (to be done for scope or self signed VC)
+## Wallet implementation

 If there are items other than“ subject_id ”, the actions of the wallet will be:

 1. ask the user for consent to transfer their personal data (a “consent screen”)
-2. add the attributes and their value saved in the wallet to the JSON verifiablePresentation (wallet POST request), in our example:
+2. add VCs in the verifiablePresentation (wallet POST request), in our example:

 ```javascript
 {